AmeriCorps at Neighborhood House

 Listing ID #49634 - Who wants to work when you can play?!
 When serving as an Early Childhood Educator AmeriCorps, your work is play.
-Through play and other evidence-based methods, you will support pre-school children to get ready for kindergarten, and work with parents to engage in their child's learning.
+Through play and other evidence-based methods, you will support pre-school children in gaining social and emotional skills that they need for success in kindergarten, and help parents build community with each other and engage in their child's learning.

 Listing ID #49924 - Are you passionate about helping low-income kids get to college?
-Want to have fun while helping?
-As a tutor you will tutor, but you’ll also organize recreational activities, field trips, and art workshops.
-Through project-based learning, you’ll help the kids learn through real-word problems and presentations to families, friends, and the community.
-And you’ll laugh.
-A lot.
+As a tutor, you will provide afterschool homework help, recreational activities and field trips.
+You also plan and lead project-based learning activities to help kids learn through real-word problems and presentations to families, friends and the community.

 Where We Serve